niksaderek/Glovo---Delivery-Time-Optimization/README.md

 **Glovo aimed for 85% of deliveries within 45 minutes—but achieved only 73.47%.**

-Roughly one in four customers waited longer than the company's target, creating a measurable impact on customer satisfaction and operational efficiency.
+More than one in four deliveries missed the target, creating pressure on customer experience and operational efficiency.

-The intuitive explanation was distance — longer trips, longer deliveries — and the intuitive fix would be to implement a smaller delivery radius or more couriers.
+The intuitive explanation was distance — longer trips, longer deliveries.

+The intuitive fix would be to reduce the delivery radius or add more couriers.
 Both are among the most expensive changes a delivery platform can make.

-So before recommending anything, I wanted to answer a much simpler question:
+Before recommending anything, I wanted to answer a simpler question:

-### Where does delivery time actually go?
+Where does delivery time actually go?

-Using the operational data - 2,471 food deliveries, 83 couriers, 68 restaurants — I decomposed every order into its individual stages to find where the time was lost.
+Using operational data from 2,471 food deliveries, 83 couriers, and 68 restaurants, I decomposed every order into its individual stages to identify where time was being lost and which operational bottlenecks had the greatest impact.

 ---